Raphael

 Raffaello Sanzio da Urbino (Note: Other variants include Raffaello Santi, Raffaello da Urbino, Rafael Sanzio da Urbino, or Raphael Sanzio.
-The surname Sanzio derives from the latinization of the Italian Santi into Santius.
-He normally signed documents as Raphael Urbinas – a latinized form.
-Gould:207) (/it/; March 28 or April 6, 1483 – April 6, 1520), (Note: He is said to have been born on Good Friday (March 28, 1483), but the inscription on his tomb states that he was born on the same date as his death (he died three hours after the Ave Maria of Good Friday).
+The surname Sanzio derives from the latinisation of the Italian Santi into Santius.
+He normally signed documents as Raphael Urbinas – a latinised form.
+Gould:207) (/it/; March 28 or 6 April 1483 – 6 April 1520), (Note: He is said to have been born on Good Friday (28 March 1483), but the inscription on his tomb states that he was born on the same date as his death (he died three hours after the Ave Maria of Good Friday).
 It is not possible for both these birth dates to be true.) now generally known in English as Raphael (/ˈræfeɪ.əl/ RAF-ay-əl, /ˈræfi.əl, ˈreɪfi-, ˌrɑːfaɪˈɛl/ RAF-ee-əl-,_-RAY-fee---,_-RAH-fy-EL), was an Italian painter and architect of the High Renaissance.
 His work is admired for its clarity of form, ease of composition, and visual achievement of the Neoplatonic ideal of human grandeur.
 Together with Leonardo da Vinci and Michelangelo, he forms the traditional trinity of great masters of that period.

 His father Giovanni Santi was court painter to the ruler of the small but highly cultured city of Urbino.
 He died when Raphael was eleven, and Raphael seems to have played a role in managing the family workshop from this point.
 He probably trained in the workshop of Pietro Perugino, and was described as a fully trained "master" by 1500.
 He worked in or for several cities in north Italy until in 1508 he moved to Rome at the invitation of Pope Julius II, to work on the Apostolic Palace at the Vatican.
 He was given a series of important commissions there and elsewhere in the city, and began to work as an architect.
 He was still at the height of his powers at his death in 1520.

 Raphael was enormously productive, running an unusually large workshop and, despite his early death at 37, leaving a large body of work.
 His career falls naturally into three phases and three styles, first described by Giorgio Vasari: his early years in Umbria, then a period of about four years (1504–1508) absorbing the artistic traditions of Florence, followed by his last hectic and triumphant twelve years in Rome, working for two popes and their close associates.
 Many of his works are found in the Vatican Palace, where the frescoed Raphael Rooms were the central, and the largest, work of his career.
 The best known work is The School of Athens in the Vatican Stanza della Segnatura.
 After his early years in Rome, much of his work was executed by his workshop from his drawings, with considerable loss of quality.
 He was extremely influential in his lifetime, though outside Rome his work was mostly known from his collaborative printmaking.